The strong closing lemma and Hamiltonian pseudo-rotations: Introduction

 We now introduce the class of Hamiltonian diffeomorphisms for which we establish the strong closing property.
 Let $(M, \omega)$ be a closed and connected symplectic manifold.
 Its group of Hamiltonian diffeomorphisms $\Ham(M, \omega)$ admits a remarkable (bi-invariant) distance called the spectral metric; it is usually denoted by $\gamma$ and it was introduced in the works of Viterbo, Schwarz and Oh \cite{viterbo92, schwarz, oh}.
 We say $\psi \in \Ham$ is \textbf{$\gamma$-rigid}\footnote{Rigid maps are also known as approximate identities; see \cite{Ginzburg-Gurel19}.} if there exists a sequence of natural numbers $k_i \to \infty$ such that $\psi^{k_i} \to \Id$ in the $\gamma$ distance.

-In the theorem below we suppose that $(M, \omega)$ is rational which means that $\omega(\pi_2(M))$ is a discrete subset of $\R$.
-Examples include $\C P^n$ and products of spheres of equal area.
-We denote by $\varphi^s_G$ the time-$s$ map of the flow of a Hamiltonian $G$; see Section \ref{sec:hamiltonians} for notations and definitions.
-Here is our first result.
+Next we state our main result.
+Note that we denote by $\varphi_G$ the time-one map of the flow of a Hamiltonian $G$; see Section \ref{sec:hamiltonians} for notations and definitions.

-\begin{theorem} Every $\gamma$-rigid Hamiltonian diffeomorphism $\psi$ satisfies the strong closing property: for every non-zero Hamiltonian $G \ge 0 $ (or $G\le 0$) there exists $ s \in [0,1]$ such that the composition $\varphi^s_{G}\psi$ has a periodic point passing through the support of the Hamiltonian $G$. \end{theorem}
+\begin{theorem} Every $\gamma$-rigid Hamiltonian diffeomorphism $\psi$ satisfies the strong closing property: for every non-zero Hamiltonian $G \ge 0 $ (or $G\le 0$) supported away from periodic points of $\psi$ the composition $\varphi_{G}\psi$ has a periodic point passing through the support of $G$. \end{theorem}

-It is helpful to keep in mind that the ultimate goal here is to create periodic points in prescribed locations after performing a $C^\infty$ small perturbation.
-Hence, the main case of interest in the above theorem is when $G$ is $C^\infty$ small and supported in a small open set $U$ which is disjoint from the periodic points of $\psi$.
+In thinking about the above theorem, it is helpful to keep in mind that the ultimate goal here is to show that there exists {\bf some} $C^\infty$ small perturbation which creates a periodic point in a prescribed location.
+According to the theorem, for $\gamma$-rigid maps, one can achieve this goal via {\bf any} local perturbation by a positive Hamiltonian.

 \begin{remark} The conclusion of Theorem \ref{thm:closing} does not hold without the assumption that $G\ge 0$ (or $G\le 0)$.
 We explain this below in Section \ref{sec:misc}. \end{remark}